Blendify/blender-manual/trunk/blender_docs/manual/editors/python_console.rst

 - All objects exist in a context and there can be various modes under which they are operated upon.
 - At any instance, only one object is active and there can be more than one selected objects.
-- All objects are data in the Blender file.
+- All objects are data in the blend-file.
 - There are operators/functions that create and modify these objects.

 For all the scenarios listed above (not all were listed, mind you..)